Niwyll/special-octo-parakeet/README.md

 # Development Notes

+Names for apps and project could be inconsistant due to a missunderstanding of specifications until step 2.

 ## Step 1

 * Pokemon types are stored in the database to avoid redundant API calls while managing groups.